Low Waste + Non Toxic Kitchen Swaps

 A few months ago, though, I got the bug again.
 But I also got the drive to really to it.
 Only I knew it was going to be a slow, gradual process if it was going to happen.
 It would take time and patience and creating new habits.
 I’m not the most patient person, so it’s hard for me accept I can just go crazy with it, but that’s life, my friends!

 I thought about sharing everything we’ve switched, but it’s actually a lot more than I thought.
 So I’m making this a series and dividing it by rooms of the house, starting with the kitchen!
-So I’ll share some tips and insight on how we’re making the transition, then share what greener products we’ve switched to (and prices vs prices of what I would usually buy).
+I’m sharing what greener products we’ve switched to (and prices vs prices of what I would usually buy) and honest thoughts!

 Stainless steel straws $4.99

 I’ve never been a huge straw user at home anyway, but whenever we eat out or I get coffee out, I’d like to not use plastic ones.
 These ones on Amazon were so cheap, so many different sizes, and I love the pouch they come with so I can take them with me in my diaper bag or purse.
 The trick is remembering to switch them between bags and asking for no straw since most places just give you one, but again, creating new habits.

 Reusable baggies $11.98 (Walmart brand storage bags, $5.22)

 I like the ones we got because they come with three big ones that can fit a sandwich and two smaller ones great for snacks.
 These were definitely more expensive for us.
 But we use baggies so much for Dan’s lunch and the kids’ snacks, so honestly I think in just a month of not buying these, we’ll have saved the money.